 Contrast with TonightSomeoneDies, SortingAlgorithmOfMortality and ContractualImmortality.
 Compare SecondLawOfMetafictionalThermodynamics.
 Compare CharactersDroppingLikeFlies, which is just about lots of people dying, and can overlap with this trope.

 See also KillEmAll, when everyone ''will'' die.
 Opposite of NobodyCanDie and PlotArmor, where not even situations that ''should'' kill people manage to.
 See also DwindlingParty, where the deaths are evenly spaced rather than near the end.
 Easier to do in works with LoadsAndLoadsOfCharacters.

-This is TruthInTelevision because immortality does not exist, so [[Administrivia/NoRealLifeExamplesPlease real life examples will be completely unnecessary]].
+This is TruthInTelevision because immortality does not exist.
 The [[http://www.theonion.com/content/node/39236 world death rate]] seems to be holding steady at 100%.